buqhek/power_outages_analysis/README.md

 ## Introduction

-This dataset was collected by Purdue University.
-It contains various pieces of information about power outages, electricity consumption patterns, and other pieces of information about the United States.
-What makes this dataset and analysis very interesting is to see whether we can predict the monthly price (per kilowatt-hour) of our electricity, given a variety of parameters, like state, outage start and end time, month, year, etc...
+First and foremost, I would like to acknowledge that this dataset was collected by Purdue University, located [here](https://engineering.purdue.edu/LASCI/research-data/outages).
+It contains various pieces of information about power outages, electricity consumption patterns, and other pieces of information about the power outages across the United States between 2000-2016.
 The main point of this analysis is to take a look at how the world around us impacts our lives in ways we might not really think about.

+As a result, what makes this dataset and analysis very interesting seeing whether we can predict the monthly price (per kilowatt-hour) of our electricity, given a variety of parameters, like state, outage start and end time, month, year, etc...

-The total number of rows in the dataset are 1476, with a total of 54 columns as well.
-However, we won't be using all of those columns to predict our variable:
+An important piece of information about this dataset: total number of rows = 1476, and total number of columns = 54.
+However, we won't be using all columns, so don't worry about having to understand each feature that is present in this dataset.

 #### <u>Numerical Columns:</u>